 3. Green Terror

 These fish are great tank mates for the Jack Dempsey because they have pretty similar personalities.
 They typically will not fight with one another unless their tank is too small.
+I have a list of other fish they get along with here.

 4. Tinfoil Barbs